kekse1/count.php/README.md

 It's a universal counter script. ... v**2.20.0**!

 **No way..
 I'm going to design a `class` for this!
 The problem is the namespace and the functions which are all exported there.. and the configuration!
-So: TODO!**
+So: TODO** (but the script itself works great atm!);

 ## Index
 1. [News](#news)